 This course engages students in literature of a more global perspective as related to the theme of "Decisions".
-Titles include, but are not limited to, Things Fall Apart, The Old Man and the Sea, Hamlet, and 19 Varieties of Gazelles.
+Titles include, but are not limited to, Things Fall Apart and Hamlet.
 Students will also complete an independent research project related to a global issue of their choice.
 Students will compose a variety of narrative, expository and persuasive essays reflecting the themes within the reading materials.
 Learning activities include advanced oral and visual presentations reflecting analysis, synthesis, and evaluation.

-ENGLISH ENRICHMENT (107) Grades 9-12 1⁄2 Credit
+ENGLISH ENRICHMENT (107)

+Grades 11-12 - 1 Credit